pfizer-opensource/pseudo/README.md

-# Adaptive Pseudo-labeling for Quantum Calculations
+# Uncertainty-Aware Pseudo-labeling for Quantum Calculations

 This repository hosts the code for

-**Adaptive pseudo-labeling fo quantum calculations**
+**Uncertainty-Aware Pseudo-labeling for Quantum Calculations**

 *By Kexin Huang, Mykola Bordyuh, Vishnu Sresht, Brajesh Rai.*